 The Chinese New Year is not only a time to gift ang baos and mandarin oranges, it’s also important to thank your family, relatives and friends for their support and wish them good fortune and luck in the new year.

 Most will do this with gifts (bak kwa, bird’s nest and pastries are some of the more popular gift items).
-This coming year, why not try baking your own festive treats, everyone will surely appreciate your efforts – here are 23 recipes to get you started.
+This coming year, why not try baking your own festive treats, everyone will surely appreciate your efforts – here are 23 recipes to get you started, and with the celebrations just over a month away, you better get cracking!

 WATCH THIS VIDEO TOO: